MPlayer on Windows (win32) - some crt functions are replaced by gnulib's ones

 If you enable fontconfig, the first run of mplayer can take a while, even 2-3 minutes, because the font cache needs to be created.
 In the window you can follow fonts that are being parsed.
 Other runs you will have no delay until you make changes to the font directory.

-faac encoder
+libfdk-aac encoder

-faac encoder is not included in MEncoder and FFmpeg package due to licensing problems, you should download separately this archive and unpack the dll (with e.g. 7zip) in the directory in which the executable lies (as shown in the picture).
+libfdk-aac encoder is not included in MEncoder and FFmpeg package due to licensing problems, you should download separately libfdk-aac-x86-v2.0.2-231-g3f864cc.7z or libfdk-aac-x86_64-v2.0.2-231-g3f864cc.7z (for the 64bit version) and unpack the dll (with e.g. 7zip) in the directory in which the executable lies.

 dvdnav